 - Results from the student selection will be published by 4 June 2021 at the latest.

 - Admitted students must confirm their study place by 16 July 2021 at 3:00 p.m.
 Finnish time.

 - The tuition fee for the first academic year must be paid by 31 August 2021 at the latest.

 - Studies will begin in the end of August 2021.

 The student selection of our Information Technology (Internet of Things) programme is based on the online entrance exam.
-All applicants will get an invitation to participate in the online entrance exam by email.
+All applicants will get an invitation to participate in the online entrance exam by email on 1 February.
 The online entrance exam is common in the field of technology.